I. Name and address of the person responsible

 The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and results of the complaint, including the possibility of a judicial remedy under Article 78 DSGVO..

-VIII.
+VII.
 External links

 1. Description and scope of data processing